zimeg/slack-sandbox/sdkai-py/README.md

 1. [Create a new app][apps] using the `manifest.json`
 2. Add tokens and other variables to the `.env` file

+## Samples and snippets

+Small scripts meant for testing various functionalities can be found in the `./snippets` directory.
+Specifics of each file can be found there too.

 <!-- a collection of links -->
 [SDK]: https://github.com/slackapi/python-slack-sdk
 [apps]: https://api.slack.com/apps